mickenordin/nextcloud-db/mariadb/compose/README.md

 ### Minor version upgrade

-Upgrading a minor version (10.5.y -> 10.5.z) should be pretty straightforward, which require no upgrade on the system tables within the same major version.
+Upgrading a minor version (10.5.y -> 10.5.z) should be pretty straightforward, which requires no upgrade on the system tables within the same major version.
 Basically, we need to stop the current container and run a new container with an older Docker image, pointing to the same MariaDB datadir.
-Remember to perform this operation on one database node at a time, and if the upgrade on the first node fails, we still have chance to roll back to the current version.
+Remember to perform this operation on one database node at a time, and if the upgrade on the first node fails, we still have a chance to roll back to the current version.

 This example shows that we would like to perform minor version upgrade to MariaDB 10.5.6 (image: `safespring/nextcloud-mariadb:10.5.6-2`) from MariaDB 10.5.5 (image: `safespring/nextcloud-mariadb:10.5.5-1`):